Photo by Donald Tong on Pexels.com

 Permanent digs

-Lord, thank you for the promise of permanent digs.
+Lord, thank You for the promise of permanent digs.